kittyfishfrommars/grav-skeleton-oxygen/user/themes/oxygen/README.md

 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

 Once this is done, you should be able to see the new theme on the frontend.
 Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the `oxygen` folder.

+## Troubleshooting

+### 500 Internal Server Error

+If you're getting this error, it means your current installation does not yet have the proper [permissions](https://learn.getgrav.org/17/troubleshooting/permissions).

+The nuclear option is, of course, **not recommend for production**:

+    chmod 777 grav-skeleton-oxygen -R

+Where `grav-skeleton-oxygen` is your installation folder.

 ## Updating